-If you attempt to delete NVRAM-stored keys without the CKNFAST\NVRAM\KEY\STORAGE environment variable set, only the key blob stored on hard disk is deleted.
+If you attempt to delete NVRAM-stored keys without the CKN-FAST\NVRAM\KEY\STORAGE environment variable set, only the key blob stored on hard disk is deleted.
 The keys remain in NVRAM on the module.
 Use the nvram-sw command-line utility to fully remove the NVRAM-stored keys.
-For more information, see the User Guide.
+For more information, see nvram-sw.